swentel/activitypub/README.md

 ## About this module

-Integrates the ActivityPub in your Drupal website.
+Integrates ActivityPub in your Drupal website so you can interact with your site on the Fediverse.

 Development happens on github: https://github.com/swentel/activitypub